 5.2.
 The golden cross and death cross

-These are two specific, very powerful crossover signals that use the 50 EMA and the 200 EMA.
-Because these are long-term settings, they are watched by institutional funds and can often become self-fulfilling prophecies.
+These are two specific, very powerful crossover signals involving the 50-period and 200-period averages.
+Because these are long-term settings, they are closely watched by institutional funds.

-You can see on the chart above, the major bullish event happens when the 50-period EMA moves above the 200-period EMA, typically analyzed on a high timeframe like the Daily chart.
-It is considered a very strong, long-term bullish signal, often marking the beginning of a major market uptrend.
+The Golden Cross: On the chart above, the major bullish event happens when the 50-period EMA moves above the 200-period EMA, typically analyzed on a high timeframe like the Daily chart.
+It is considered a strong, long-term bullish signal, often marking the beginning of a major market uptrend.

 6. Pros and cons of the Exponential Moving Average